 - 1. Save Up to 55% on San Diego Attractions

-- 3. Go San Diego Card Saves Time
+- 3. The Go San Diego Card Saves Time

-- 4. Three Go San Diego Card Pass Options
+- 4. There Are Four Go San Diego Card Pass Options

 - 5. It’s an Easy Gift

-- 7. The App Skips the Initial Pass Redemption Line
+- 7. Having the App Means Skipping the Line

 - 8. The App Gives Directions, Hours and More

 - 9. Manage Multiple Passes from One Phone

 - What Else You Should Know Before Buying a Go San Diego Card